DanishesCode/FED_10267330A_Danish_Assignment_Website.github.io/README.md

 Essentially, this part is your sales pitch.

 Design Process
-This website was made with providing pizzahut customers a better website and interface for them to place their orders.Following a black and white theme along with some pizzahut red colours, we modernize their website and made it easier to navigate through as everything is within 3 clicks of a button.

-In particular, as part of this section we recommend that you provide a list of User Stories, with the following general structure:

-As a Customer I would want a hassle free way to make orders and track them without needing to press too many buttons to get to where I want.
+This website was created with the goal of providing Pizza Hut customers a more user-friendly and efficient online experience for placing their orders.
+By incorporating a sleek black-and-white theme complemented by signature Pizza Hut red accents, we aimed to modernize the website’s design while staying true to the brand's identity.
+The revamped interface is not only visually appealing but also highly intuitive, ensuring that customers can find what they need quickly and easily.
+With a streamlined layout and improved navigation, every feature and functionality is accessible within just three clicks, making the ordering process faster and more convenient than ever.

+As a customer, I want a seamless and hassle-free experience when placing orders and tracking them.
+It should be straightforward and intuitive, allowing me to navigate the platform effortlessly without the need to press an excessive number of buttons to get to where I need to be.
+The process should be quick, efficient, and user-friendly, ensuring that I can place my order and monitor its status with minimal effort.
+A well-designed system that prioritizes convenience and ease of use would make the overall experience more enjoyable and stress-free, saving me time and frustration.

 Features